ska-sa/katsdpcontroller/sandbox/README.md

    amount of memory or CPU that Mesos thinks it has so that you can simulate larger arrays (at the risk of gobbling up all the RAM in your machine!)

-2. Run `docker-compose up -d`.
-Use `docker-compose ps` to check that the processes are all starting up.
+2. Run `docker compose up -d`.
+Use `docker compose ps` to check that the processes are all starting up.

 3. After the system has been left to settle for a bit, run `./elk-setup.sh`.